← Back to BlogGuides

 Here's how to detect them.

-How fake lossless detection works
+How does fake lossless detection work?

 Every lossy compression format (MP3, AAC, OGG) removes high-frequency content to reduce file size.
 A 128kbps MP3 typically cuts off around 16 kHz.
 A 320kbps MP3 cuts off around 19-20 kHz.
 Genuine lossless audio from a CD source extends to 22 kHz (the Nyquist limit for 44.1kHz sample rate).